 So what I'm going to go into here will be what I know about serotonin, as general as I can make it, and not covering even a quarter of what there is out there.
 But it will hopefully give you an idea of what people are talking about when they talk about serotonin drugs, serotonin effects, etc.

 So here we go.

-Serotonin (otherwise known as 5-hydroxytryptamine, and abbreviated as 5-HT) is one of the monoamine neurotransmitters, and looks like this:
+Serotonin (otherwise known as 5-hydroxytryptamine, and abbreviated as 5-HT) is one of the monoamine neurotransmitters.